raspberrypilearning/xai-challenge-text-classifier/en/step_4.md

 --- /task ---

-In the next step, you can customise the way your application looks by adding costumes and add some new features that activate depending on the classification of your input.
+In the next step, you can customise the way your application looks by adding costumes and some new features that activate depending on the classification of your input.

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
-<strong>Text projects need to be retrained after 24 hours:</strong> If you are working on a text-based model, you will need to click the button to Train your model if you have left it overnight.
-Your training data will be kept online, but the model will time out after 24 hours.
-The model will need to be retrained at the start of each session.
+<strong>Text projects need to be retrained after 24 hours:</strong> If you are working on a text-based model, you will need to click the button to train your model if you have left it overnight or for more than 24 hours.
+Your training data will be stored online, but the model will time out after 24 hours.
+The model will need to be retrained at the start of each session; this should take only a couple of minutes.
 </p>